get-convex/templates/CONTRIBUTING.md

 branch.

 The `generate-` repo has a clean history.
-This is important so that we can go and rebuild it from a fresh `npx create-next-app`.
-This is the only way to make maintainting a large number of templates over time tracktable.
+This is important so that we can go and rebuild it from a fresh `npx create-next-app` etc. This is the only way to make maintainting a large number of templates over time tracktable.

+To make a change, follow these steps:

+1. `cd` into the relevant template directory
+2. Make the change by amending some commit or adding a new commit (see the workflows below)
+3. Rebase any other affected branches
+4. Force push all changed branches
+5. `cd` into the main directory
+6. Run `git submodule update --remote` to checkout the updated branches (note that this will leave the template-\* checkouts in detached HEAD state, but you can update your local branches with `get fetch --all`)
+7. Run `just commit "Some message"` to commit the changes in the `get-convex/templates` repo
+8. Push to `get-convex/templates`
+9. Publish all templates that need updating

+#### Updating stacked branches

 After you make changes with one of the workflows below, you'll also want to rebase all the stacked branches.
 For now you can do this with: